10 January 2014

 Category: Custom Tees For Groups, Label Rebels

 We loved Nat’s “you can’t rave with us” design.
 We get excited when we see customers use the Customized Girl Design Center to create a cool design and then put it on multiple styles.
-In Nat’s case, she ordered a variety of trendy tank tops and unisex t-shirts in several different colors.
+In Nat’s case, she ordered a variety of trendy crop tanks and unisex t-shirts in several different neon colors.
 In fact, we loved her design so much that we emailed her and asked if she would be willing to share her story and maybe even some pictures.
 Unfortunately, her story takes a tragic turn, so we’ll just copy and paste her exact quote below.